‹ Blog

 Sitemap: https://yoursite.com/sitemap.xml

-5. Give it 48-72 hours for crawlers to re-fetch, then test your brand name in ChatGPT and Perplexity.
+5. Re-run the check.
+Give crawlers a couple of days to re-fetch, then test your brand name in ChatGPT and Perplexity.